hyperledger-labs/hyperledger-labs.github.io/labs/automated_gateways.md

 Automated Gateways is a secure solution which can make Contract-Call interoperability happen between Hyperledger Fabric networks with minimal efforts.

 # Scope of Lab
-By utilizing three smart contracts as the foundation of authentication and authorization, the Automated Gateways module provides a simple and secure method for Hyperledger fabrics to exchange services and data.
-When a user integrates this module into their code and deploys three predetermined smart contracts, they can grant access to their services to other Hyperledger fabrics.
-Moreover, they can access services from smart contracts deployed on other Hyperledger fabrics.
-Through this method, various Hyperledger fabrics can connect and utilize each other's services.
+By utilizing three smart contracts as the foundation of authentication and authorization, the Automated Gateways module provides a simple and secure method for Hyperledger Fabric networks to exchange services and data.
+When a user integrates this module into their code and deploys three predetermined smart contracts, they can grant access to their services to other Hyperledger Fabric networks.
+Moreover, they can access services from smart contracts deployed on other Hyperledger Fabric networks.
+Through this method, various Hyperledger Fabric networks can connect and utilize each other's services.

 The module offers users both an API and a CLI.
 With these tools, users can grant access to their services to other blockchains and invoke services on external blockchains.